Today I fell asleep in Lottie's carpool lane.

 It's for RIGHT NOW.

-I always knew it was important to hear the voice of the Lord
+I always knew it was essential to hear the voice of the Lord

 Big things will happen in May.
 I just know it.